SyedSadi/seagull/README.md

   Participate in course quizzes with instant feedback and scoring to reinforce learning and track progress.

 - **Instructor Course Management**
-  Instructors can create, update, and delete their own courses, tailoring content to meet student needs.
+  Instructors can create, update, and delete their courses, tailoring content to meet student needs.

 - **Course Content Management**
   Instructors can manage course materials, including lessons, PDFs, and quizzes, ensuring up-to-date and organized content.